moshix/lunarlander/README.md

-# Lunar Lander
+# Lunar Lander/370

-A lunar lander implementation for MVS 3.8 or any other web server.
-All you need is a webserver and a browser.
+A lunar lander implementation for MVS 3.8 or any other web server out there.
+All you need is a webserver and a browser... or an IBM mainframe with 1977-era MVS 3.8...

 The best Lunar Lander implementation is arguably the one for the DEC GT40 device (see here: (https://www.youtube.com/watch?v=G4lPE5Nytfc) .)